molily/molily.de/_posts/2020-11-21-testing-angular.md

 The click lets the photo details appear.
 As mentioned above, we cannot check for a specific title, a specific photo URL or specific tags.
 The clicked photo might be a different one with each test run.

-Since have searched for “flower”, we assert that the term is either in the photo title or tags.
+Since we have searched for “flower”, the term is either in the photo title or tags.
 We check the text content of the wrapper element with the test id `full-photo`.

 ```typescript
 cy.byTestId('full-photo').should('contain', SEARCH_TERM);